Unique contributions

 Exhibitions

 Exhibitions helps to foster communities by connecting customers face to face and digitally, allowing them to learn about markets, source products and complete transactions.
-In 2024 performance exceeded pre-pandemic levels, highlighting the importance participants place on connecting and doing business in person, allowing them to see many customers and suppliers at one time.
+Participants benefit by making connections and doing business in person, allowing them to see many customers and suppliers at one time.

-RX events strengthen communities and support SDG 9 (Industry Innovation and Infrastructure), SDG 10 (Reduced Inequalities), SDG 12 (Responsible Consumption and Production) and SDG 17 (Partnerships for the Goals).
-In addition, RX supports SDG 13 (Climate Action) through our Net Zero Events commitments and by using its event platforms to drive industry engagement in a net zero carbon future.
+RX events support SDG 9 (Industry Innovation and Infrastructure), SDG 12 (Responsible Consumption and Production), SDG 17 (Partnerships for the Goals) and SDG 13 (Climate Action) through our Net Zero Events commitments.

 RELX SDG Resource Centre, Inspiration Day and Environmental Challenge

-We held our annual RELX SDG Inspiration Day during the year with a focus on the use of AI to advance the SDGs, giving thought leaders, corporate representatives, investors, governments, and NGOs a platform to discuss challenges and opportunities for collaboration.
-Keynote speakers included 8th Secretary General of the United Nations, Ban Ki-moon, author and founder of The Futurwise Institute, Dr Mark van Rijmenam and co-founder of Global Citizen, Michael Sheldrick.
+We held the annual RELX SDG Inspiration Day during the year with a focus on how philanthropy can bridge funding gaps to advance the SDGs.
+Thought leaders, corporate representatives, investors, governments, and NGOs discussed challenges and opportunities for collaboration.
+Keynote speakers included 8th Secretary General of the United Nations, Ban Ki-moon, Comic Relief co-founder, Sir Lenny Henry and co-founder of Global Citizen, Michael Sheldrick.

-In 2024, we added 973 new content items to the RELX SDG Resource Centre bringing the total to 5,794, an increase of 20% over the previous year.
-We published 14 special issues in 2024 featuring curated articles, book chapters and other content on critical topics.
-This included an AI special collection to coincide with the RELX SDG Inspiration Day, providing the over 1,100 attendees, and others, with additional resources on the subject.
+In 2025, we added 935 new content items to the RELX SDG Resource Centre bringing the total to 6,729, an increase of 16% over the previous year.
+We published more than ten special issues in 2025 featuring curated articles, book chapters and other content on critical topics to provide insights for World Water Day, World Food Day, World Alzheimer’s Day, COP30, and a philanthropy special collection to coincide with the RELX SDG Inspiration Day, providing the more than 800 attendees, and others, with relevant additional resources.
+There were more than 352,000 unique users in 2025, an increase of 48,500 over 2024.

-• Fostering communities – Create RX energy and waste emissions dashboard to monitor performance and publish RX event energy and waste emissions, in support of SDG 13 (Climate Action)
+• Fostering communities – Pilot RX Sustainability scorecard supported by e-learning, in support of SDG 13 (Climate Action)

-• Universal, sustainable access to information – Increase the number of unique users of the RELX SDG Resource Centre by at least 10,000 additional unique users in the year
+• Universal, sustainable access to information – Increase the number of unique users of the RELX SDG Resource Centre by at least 20,000 additional unique users

 By 2030